 Indiana Medicare Supplement plans help to pay for the gaps in Medicare.
-Since Medicare does not pay for everything, beneficiaries are responsible to pay for things like deductibles and co-insurance.
-However, hospital deductibles can be quite expensive.
+Since Medicare doesn’t pay 100% of your medical costs, beneficiaries are responsible for things like deductibles and co-insurance.
+However, hospital deductibles and other cost-sharing expenses can be quite expensive.
 This is where Indiana Medicare supplement plans can help.

 Indiana Medicare Supplement Plans (Medigap)